HITB-CyberWeek/hitbsecconf-ctf-2022/writeups/obscurity/README.md

 ## Flags

-After user is register, she can draw geometric figures and text.
+After registration user can draw geometric figures and text.
 Flags are in text messages.
 Normally, to read the flag, user needs to know its password.

-## The Vuln
+## Vulnerability

 There is an SQL-injection in this code: